macadmins/SupportCompanion/README.md

 tasks, eliminating the need for extensive searching and complex navigation.
 Support Companion is equipped with a range of features that enhance user productivity.

-It integrates with Munki and Intune for application information and updates, and with Intune for MDM information, providing a unified platform for managing these services.
+It integrates with Munki and Intune for application information and updates, providing a unified platform for managing these services.
 Users can view system information such as macOS version, model, and serial number at a glance, and perform actions such as changing passwords, rebooting, and more with just a few clicks.

-This initial version relies on Munki and/or Intune for application information and updates, and Intune for some MDM actions.
-If you are not using Munki or Intune, this app may not provide much information and actions at the moment.
+This initial version relies on Munki and/or Intune for application information and updates.
+If you are not using Munki or Intune, this app may not provide as detailed information at the moment.

 If there are wishes to add other MDM specific actions and information, please let me know.
 I am open to adding more MDM providers in the future if there is a demand for it.
 I am only able to test with Intune, so if you have another MDM provider, I would appreciate your help in testing.

-## Stage
-The app is currently in `beta`, and I am looking for feedback on features, bugs, and improvements.
-Please let me know if you have any suggestions or issues.

 ## Features